rstar000/patch-match-inpainting/README.md

-# patch-match-inpainting
+# Patch Match algorithm for image inpainting

-Patch Match algorithm for image inpainting
+This program allows you to remove objects from images.
+Right now it is in development, so only inpainting is availible.
+In the future you will be able to move objects around and resize them!